 I add my spices.
 I just use salt, pepper,onion powder, garlic powder, Italian seasoning and sugar.
 Ooops, I forgot to put that in the picture.
 My bad.
 The sugar is to cut down on the acid taste in the tomatoes.
 People also use a little lemon juice to cut down on the acidity.
 You can use any spices of your choice.
 Just note that if you add vegetables like onions or peppers or even meat you will then have to pressure can it.

 Um…I just eyeball everything.
 I don’t really measure.
 I have tried many different recipes and tweeked here and there til I found what I like.

 I will let that cook down to the desired consistency.
-Then I remove from stove and laddle into warm jars.
+Then I remove from stove or roaster and laddle into warm jars.
 I put the caps and lids on making sure tops of jars are wiped clean.

 I will put my jars into my water bather and then pour water in until it covers tops of jars.
 When the water starts to boil then I will start timing.
 I let them process for around 30 to 45 minutes.